Tiru-99/loginSignUppage/README.md

 1. Clone the repository: `git clone https://github.com/your-username/authentication-website.git`
 2. Navigate to the project directory: `cd authentication-website`
 3. Install dependencies: `npm install`
-4. Set up environment variables:
-    - Create a `.env` file in the root directory
-    - Define the following variables:
-        - `PORT`: Port number for the Express server
-        - `MONGODB_URI`: MongoDB connection URI
-        - `SESSION_SECRET`: Secret key for session management
-        - `EMAIL_USER`: Email address for sending password reset emails
-        - `EMAIL_PASS`: Password for the email account
-5. Start the server: `npm start`
+4. Start the server: `npm start`
-6. Open your browser and visit `http://localhost:3000` to view the website.
+5. Open your browser and visit `http://localhost:3000` to view the website.

 ## Contributing

 Contributions are welcome!
 Please feel free to open an issue or submit a pull request for any improvements or features you'd like to add.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.